axieinfinity/ronin-documentation/README.md

    yarn start
    ```

 By default, a browser window opens at [http://localhost:3000](http://localhost:3000).
-To stop the server, press `Ctrl+C` in the terminal.

 ## Contribute
 For information on contributing, read the [Contribution guide](https://docs.roninchain.com/community/contribute/contribution-guide).

 ## Deploy
 Ronin documentation deployments are automated using [Vercel](https://vercel.com/).
-Every commit to the `main` branch triggers a new deploy request, while a commit to a working branch is deployed to a preview environment, good for review and feedback.
+Every commit to the `main` branch triggers a new deploy request, while a commit to a working branch is deployed to a preview environment that contributors can use to collect feedback from maintainers.